fls-bioinformatics-core/ngsarchiver/README.rst

 ----------

-``ngsarchiver`` exists primarily as a tool for archiving data and analyses within the BCF datastore.
+``ngsarchiver`` exists primarily as a tool for archiving data within the BCF datastore.

-The BCF datastore consists of a hierarchy of directories which differentiate data from different years and which originate from different sequencing platforms or data sources (e.g. external facilities).

-Within this hierarchy each distinct sequencing run or external dataset has its own directory (referred to within this documentation as "run directory").
+This datastore exists as a hierarchy of directories and files residing across a number of Linux filesystem.
+The top levels of the hierarchy act to differentiate data from different years and which originate from different sequencing platforms or data sources (e.g. external facilities), however the exact structure is not relevant within the context of ``ngsarchiver``; the key point is that within this hierarchy each distinct sequencing run or external dataset has its own directory, which is referred to a "run directory", and archiving is performed at the run directory level.

-While the structuring of data into subdirectories within each run directory broadly follows conventions adopted within the BCF, these conventions can vary over time and between platforms and even individual analysts.
-As a result there is a degree of non-homogeneity across the datastore.

-Archiving within ``ngsarchiver`` is done on a per-run directory basis, and consists of
+Furthermore, "archiving" in this context consists of two operations:

 1. Compressing the data where possible (to reduce the overall space required to store it), and